Mike Kingery

-Michael Scott Kingery (born March 29, 1961), is a former professional baseball player who played in the Major Leagues, primarily as an outfielder, from 1986–1992 and 1994–1996.
+Michael Scott Kingery (born March 29, 1961) is an American former professional baseball player who played in the Major Leagues, primarily as an outfielder, from 1986–1992 and 1994–1996.

+As a rookie with the Kansas City Royals, Kingery began his career with a nine-game hitting streak, but only hit .230 the rest of the season; he was traded along with Scott Bankhead and Steve Shields in the Danny Tartabull trade.

 Kingery's career high for home runs in a season was 9, set in 1987 while playing limited time with the Seattle Mariners.
 Kingery finished his career with the Pittsburgh Pirates in 1996.
-He currently lives in Willmar, Minnesota.
+He currently lives in Willmar, Minnesota and was a standout athlete and graduate of Atwater High School in Atwater, Minnesota.